acuribe96/CIT114-Notes02/Notes02.md

 Provides simplified and automated workflows and wizards that make it easier to test and build with AWS services.
 Cost management
 System health monitoring

+**Question 2**
+>IaaS helps you avoid the expense and complexity of buying and managing your own physical servers and other datacenter infrastructure.